 That ‘prison‘ of ‘sins-dominion-in-our-life’ is what we are saved from; “that” is what “Salvation” is.
 Nothing more, nothing less.

 That “Salvation”, that “Deliverance” from sins bondage, is through the redeeming blood of the Messiah, and that opportunity is available to everyone.
 However, we can only reap the benefits of that opportunity IF we have admitted/confessed our sins AND “repented“ ~

 Luke 24:47 and that repentance for the remission of sins should be proclaimed in his name to all nations, beginning from Jerusalem.

 Acts 2:38 And Peter said to them, “Repent and be baptized every one of you in the name of Jesus Christ for the remission of your sins“

 Acts 3:19 Repent therefore, “and” turn back, so that your sins may be blotted out

 2 Corinthians 7:10 For godly grief produces a repentance “that leads to” salvation without regret

-Repentance leads to salvation/deliverance, and the forgiveness of our past sins; that’s what the text says.
+Repentance on our part leads to salvation/deliverance, and the remission of our past sins; that’s what the text says.